 Chunks, not coordinates

-Why visualization training matters
+Why chess visualization training matters

 Without it, tactical combinations collapse mid-calculation, opening preparation fades the moment positions deviate from memorized lines, and endgame technique becomes guesswork.
+If you are still unsure this skill applies to your level, the case for playing blindfold chess lays out the competitive and cognitive payoff in concrete terms.

 Concrete impact on play